 Western Yearly Meeting

 Beth has been serving on staff at Indianapolis First Friends Meeting (Western Yearly Meeting – Friends United Meeting) as the Christian Education and Family Ministries Director for the past 3 years.
 She has been a member of this Meeting for 24 years and felt called to this role after a 23 year career running a national tax consulting firm.
 Beth holds an MBA from Butler University and is pursuing a Masters in Divinity from Earlham School of Religion.
 She is in the recording process at WYM and hopes to be affirmed this summer at annual session.
 She is involved in several Quaker organizations that have brought her exposure and appreciation for all of the different expression of Quakerism.
-She is married and her husband has recently moved to a memory care facility as he is in the later stages of Alzheimer’s.
-They have a 21 year old son.
+She has a 21 year old son.